dmpop/sonnenhut/README.rst

 `<http://127.0.0.1:8080/sonnenhut/city>`_ (replace *city* with the actual name of the desired city).

-Use the *sonnenhut.txt* to add notes.
+Use the *sonnenhut.md* to add notes.

 Credits
 -------